-- [DH2.1] Development proposals which have the potential to impact on the public realm will be expected to demonstrate how they willmust contribute to high quality streets, pavements, and other publicly accessible areas (the public realm) within the town, subject to complying with all other Neighbourhood Plan policies.
-Where appropriate, improvements to the existing public realm, to ensure safe and high--quality access for all users, should be delivered alongside proposals and have regard to the guidance from the in the Southwell Design GuideCodes (Appendix 1). - [DH2.2] Where newNew public squares, parks or spaces areshould be provided as partan integral and central element of development proposals, they.
-They should be of a scale and type appropriate to the development and its context. - [DH2.3] Landscape schemes submitted with applications should demonstrate how they have been designed to:
+DH2.1 Development proposals which have the potential to impact on the public realm must contribute to high quality streets, pavements, and other publicly accessible areas (the public realm) within the town, subject to complying with all other Neighbourhood Plan policies.
+Where appropriate, improvements to the existing public realm, to ensure safe and high-quality access for all users, should be delivered alongside proposals and have regard to the guidance in the Southwell Design Codes (Appendix 1).

-- [1.]
-Encourage access for all users. - 1.[2.]
-Reduce the risk of fly-tipping, littering and other anti-social behaviour. - [3.]
-Be maintained infor the long termlife of the development
+- DH2.2 New public squares, parks or spaces should be provided as an integral and central element of development proposals.
+They should be of a scale and type appropriate to the development and its context. - DH2.3 Landscape schemes submitted with applications should demonstrate how they have been designed to: - 1.
+Encourage access for all users. - 2.
+Reduce the risk of fly-tipping, littering and other anti-social behaviour. - 3.
+Be maintained for the life of the development - 4.

-[4.]
 Take note of appropriate Police Guidance.

-- [6.7.]
+- 7.8.
 All relevant planning applications are required to consider how they will contribute to the surrounding public realm (the space between buildings) within the settlement.
 This does not necessarily mean that all developments should deliver new public realm, as it may be more appropriate in some cases to improve existing public realm links on or around a site, especially where they help to create links to shops and other services.
-Further details of the unique characteristics of the local area are provided within the Southwell Design Guide (appendix 1), and it is expected that this should form the starting point when designing and setting out public realm responses. - [6.8.]
+Further details of the unique characteristics of the local area are provided within the Southwell Design Guide (appendix 1), and it is expected that this should form the starting point when designing and setting out public realm responses. - 7.9.
 The community has identified a number of criteria that will need to be considered in the design of landscape proposals.
 This may include elements beyond typical 'public realm' treatments; however, a holistic response is necessary to address some of the criteria.
-Applications which do not address these are unlikely to be supported. - [6.9.]
+Applications which do not address these are unlikely to be supported.

+7.10.
 Fly-tipping on public spaces has become a key problem for some public spaces, especially green spaces, and as such a design-led response must be demonstrated in development proposals.